s155003/Search-Engine/README.md

 3. Run the program:
 python3 search.py

-4.Enter your SerpAPI key and begin searching.
+4. Enter your SerpAPI key and begin searching.

 🧠 Potential Improvements
 GUI version using Tkinter or Flask